We needed a simple and efficient way to store configuration settings and values between projects, using common, low-cost, external I2C EEPROM Memory.

 Sketch -> Include Library -> Manage Libraries -> extEEPROM

-Make sure to select your specific ESP8266 board model under the Board Manager, and set the "port" to the correct COM: port for your board.
-Then just press the "Download" button to compile and download your project.
+Make sure to select the Arduino Uno board model under the Board Manager, and set the "port" to the correct COM: port for your board.
+Then just press the "Upload" button to compile and download your project.

 By using the Embedis "select" command, you can select which memory you are going to use to read and write, for example when you type "select EEPROM", then Embedis will return the number of bytes of free space in the EEPROM dictionary.
-The ESP8266 normally gives you 4096 bytes of "emulated" EEPROM, and two (2) of those bytes are used by Embedis for a pointer, so you have 4094 bytes to work with.
+The Uno gives you 1024 bytes of EEPROM, and two (2) of those bytes are used by Embedis for a pointer, so you have 1022 bytes to work with

 So we created a key named "IPADDR" and set it to "192.168.1.127" .
 Make sure to use quotes around any string with spaces or special characters.
 Now let's use the "get IPADDR" command to retrieve the data from the Embedis Keystore.